mromanello/CitationExtractor/NOTES.md

 cfr [this thread in SO](https://stackoverflow.com/questions/15111408/how-does-sklearn-svm-svcs-function-predict-proba-work-internally)

-to output a probability for each classification by SVM pass `parallel=True` when
+to output a probability for each classification by SVM pass `probabilities=True` when

 ```python